-What is Water Reuse?
+What is Water Recovery and Reuse?

 Also known as water recycling or reclaimed water, water reuse is the process of capturing wastewater, stormwater, saltwater or graywater and treating it as needed for purposes such as domestic consumption, industrial processes, surface or ground water replenishment and watershed restoration.
 The term municipal wastewater reuse commonly relates to the process of tertiary treatment followed by desalination, which produces potable water from wastewater at a fraction of the cost, compared to seawater desalination.

 Across countries, communities and businesses investing in water reuse are ensuring that residents have safe drinking water supplies, industries have water to expand and create jobs, farmers have water to grow food, our environment is protected and our economic future remains secured.